List of Big City Greens characters: Vasquez

-Vasquez (voiced by Danny Trejo), formerly Tiger Fang, is the bodyguard of Remy Remington, and a former member of the Order of the Fang.
+Vasquez (voiced by Danny Trejo), formerly Tiger Fang, is the bodyguard and best friend of Remy Remington, and a former member of the Order of the Fang.
 He is deeply connected to Remy, and tries to do anything in his power to keep him safe.

 After meeting Remy as a baby, he had a sudden change of heart which led to his departure from the Order of the Fang to become Remy's bodyguard, abandoning his former alias.

 Andromeda

 Andromeda (voiced by Nicole Byer) is a conspiracy theorist who becomes Tilly's best friend.
-She is wary of everything and is always on the lookout for extraterrestrial life, such as aliens.
+She is wary of everything and is always on the lookout for extraterrestrial life.

 Officer Keys

 Officer Keys (voiced by Andy Daly as an adult, Jason Maybaum as a child in "Greens' Acres") is the friendly neighborhood police officer in Big City.

 Maria Media

 Maria Media (voiced by Raven-Symoné) is the local news reporter in Big City.